-In applying Article 36 (1) c) of the Customs Code, the country of residence of the recipient of the payment of the royalty or licence fee shall not be a material consideration.
+In applying Article 36 (1) c) of the Customs Law, the country of residence of the recipient of the payment of the royalty or licence fee shall not be a material consideration.

-In applying Article 36 (1) a) 1. of the Customs Code the buying commissions shall not be added to the price actually paid or payable if they are paid by the buyer, apart from the payment of the goods.
+Pursuant to Article 36 (1) a) 1. of the Customs Law the buying commissions shall not be added to the price actually paid or payable if they are paid by the buyer separately from the payment of the goods.

-- (1) The buyer, may the gods mentioned in Article 36 (1) b) 1, 2. and 3. of the Customs Code deliver to the seller directly or indirectly.
-Those goods, except those mentioned in b) 2, later must be used and incorporated or consumed in production of the imported goods. - (2) Goods mentioned in Article 36 (1) b) 1. of the Customs Code, supplied by the buyer can be supplied from any foreign country, including the country of the seller. - (3) For the goods mentioned in Article 36 (1) b) 3. of the Customs Code shall be considered goods mentioned in Article 36 (1) b) 1. of the Customs Code, if they are not bought abroad, as well as consumed materials.
+- (1) The buyer may deliver the goods referred to in Article 36 (1) b) 1, 2. and 3. of the Customs Law to the seller directly or indirectly.
+These goods, with the exception of those referred to in b) 2, must subsequently be used in the manufacture of the imported goods and incorporated in them or consumed for the production. - (2) Goods referred to in Article 36 (1) b) 1. of the Customs Law, provided by the buyer can be provided from any foreign country, including the country of the seller. - (3) The goods referred to in Article 36 (1) b) 3. of the Customs Law shall be considered to be the goods referred to in Article 36 (1) b) 1. of the Customs Law, if they are not bought abroad, as well as the consumed materials.

-For the purposes of Article 36 (1) e) and Article 37 (1) a) of the Customs Code, the place of introduction into the customs territory of the Republic of Macedonia shall be:
+For the purposes of Article 36 (1) e) and Article 37 (1) a) of the Customs Law, the point of entrance into the customs territory of the Republic of Macedonia shall be:

-- a) for goods carried by rail, road or inland waterway the place where the first customs office is situated; - b) for goods carried by air transport the place of the first destinated airport; - c) for goods carried by other means the place where the land frontier of the customs territory of the Republic of Macedonia is crossed.
+- a) for goods carried by rail, road or inland waterway the point where the first customs office is located; - b) for goods carried by air transport the point of the first destinated airport; - c) for goods carried by other means the point where the land frontier of the customs territory of the Republic of Macedonia is crossed.

-In applying Article 36 (1) e) and 37 (1) a) of the Customs Code:
+In applying Article 36 (1) e) and 37 (1) a) of the Customs Law:

-- a) where goods are carried by the same mode of transport to a point beyond the place of introduction into the customs territory of the Republic of Macedonia, transport costs shall be assessed in proportion to the distance covered outside and inside the customs territory of the Republic of Macedonia, unless evidence is produced to the customs authority to show the costs that would have been incurred under a general compulsory schedule of freight rates for the carriage of the goods to the place of introduction into the customs territory of the Republic of Macedonia; - b) where goods are invoiced at a uniform free domicile price which corresponds to the price at the place of introduction into the customs territory of the Republic of Macedonia, transport costs within the customs territory of Republic of Macedonia shall not be deducted from that price.
-However, such deduction shall be allowed if evidence is produced to the customs authority that the free-frontier price would be lower than the uniform free domicile price; - c) where transport is free or provided by the buyer, transport costs to the place of introduction, calculated in accordance with the schedule of freight rates normally applied for the same modes of transport, shall be included in the customs value.
+- a) where goods are carried by the same mode of transport to a point other than the point of entrance into the customs territory of the Republic of Macedonia, transport costs shall be assessed in proportion to the distance covered outside and inside the customs territory of the Republic of Macedonia, unless evidence is produced to the customs authority to show the costs that would have been incurred under a general compulsory schedule of freight rates for the carriage of the goods to the point of entrance into the customs territory of the Republic of Macedonia; - b) where goods are invoiced at a uniform free domicile price which corresponds to the price at the point of entrance into the customs territory of the Republic of Macedonia, transport costs within the customs territory of Republic of Macedonia shall not be deducted from that price.
+However, such deduction shall be allowed if evidence is produced to the customs authority that the free-frontier price would be lower than the uniform free domicile price;

+c) where transport is free or provided by the buyer, transport costs to the point of entrance, calculated in accordance with the schedule of freight rates normally applied for the same modes of transport, shall be included in the customs value.